DrWalleTeaching/Modelling-and-Simulation/README.md

-# ICM_activity
+# Modelling and Simulation

-Jupyter notebooks to support the ICM lectures.
+Educational Activity for Google Collab.

+1) Open the Notebook